Small Business Insurance Coverage

 Physical damage to an electronic device

-Electronic data liability endorsement expands your property damage liability coverage to include a loss of data caused by accidental damage to a customer’s computer, hard drive, or other data storage equipment.
+While cyber liability insurance usually covers data lost from a targeted software attack, an electronic data liability endorsement expands your property damage liability coverage to include a loss of data caused by accidental physical damage to a customer’s computer, hard drive, or other data storage equipment.

 Get same-day business insurance with Insureon

-Complete Insureon’s easy online application today to compare small business insurance quotes from trusted U.S. insurance carriers.
+Complete Insureon’s easy online application today to compare small business insurance quotes from trusted U.S. insurance companies.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.

 Find small business insurance quotes